 Jocko opens the door to the Garage.

-“What the…is the bird making it smell like this? or is it like this all the time?”
+Is the bird making it smell like this? or is it like this all the time?

 Enough is enough.
 I lift the hood off Francis head.